Der Stern von Afrika: Plot

-The film begins shortly before the outbreak of World War II with Jochen Marseille (Joachim Hansen) attending a Luftwaffe (Air Force) school in Berlin.
-His squadron is transferred to the Africa Corps in North Africa.
+The film begins shortly before the outbreak of World War II with Jochen Marseille (Joachim Hansen) attending a Luftwaffe school in Berlin.
+His performance gains high recognition for his outstanding skill as a fighter pilot.
+His squadron starts off in France during the Battle of Britain, but is transferred to the Afrika Korps in North Africa.
 Marseille quickly becomes the most successful fighter pilot.

 His unit loses more and more pilots to the Desert Air Force, and Marseille begins to doubt the usefulness of his operations.
 He travels to Berlin to receive a high military decoration where he falls in love with a teacher, Brigitte (Marianne Koch).

 The couple go to Rome where Marseille is to receive a decoration.
 The distraught Brigitte tries to persuade him to defect, but he returns to North Africa.
 During a flight over Egypt, his aircraft suffers an engine failure and crashes.
 Marseille attempts to take to his parachute, but his body is later found in the desert.
 Brigitte receives the news of his death.